-NHS Continuing Care is funding provided by the NHS for people in full time care
+NHS Continuing Healthcare is funding provided by the NHS for people in full time care

 It’s for people who are assessed as having a ‘Primary Health Need’.